Rapidly Processing Planning Data with FME

 - Creates a separate .tab file for each possible constraining theme (e.g. wind & solar farms/airports/waste disposal sites).

-There’s also scope for adding a transformer to load each of the outputs into a planning system, on completion of the workflow.
+At the end of the workflow, there’s also scope for adding a transformer to load each of the outputs into a planning system.

-We’ve put this article together to show just how simple creating something in FME that saves both time and resource can be.
-In less than a lunch break, we’ve made a 180MB (in GeoDatabase format) dataset more manageable – so that valuable info can be extracted quickly and easily.
-We really hope that this inspires you to get the most out of your data and create something that makes your own job a little bit easier!
+We’ve put this article together to show how simple creating time-saving workflows in FME can be.
+The workflow, created in a lunch-break made a 180MB (in GeoDatabase format) dataset significantly easier to manage.
+We hope that this inspires you to get the most out of your data and create something that makes your job a little bit easier!